 bin and more signage "EAT FRUIT NOW" so we did - we sat there and ate the lot.
 We were probably only inside the zone for a few

 Whether entering the country, crossing state borders or meeting exclusion zones set up to protect a specific type of agriculture,

 there will be things you cannot bring.

-To find more about restrictions when coming to Australia, read AQIS Travel
+To find more about restrictions when coming to Australia, read Can you bring or

 The following is not a complete list of items that you must declare on arrival.
 In many cases, items you declare will be returned